 Visitors are often surprised to learn that Poland is a country full of striking natural scenery.
 The country possesses the last remaining primeval forest in Europe, Bialowieza, a beautiful area of wooded countryside home to the rare European bison.
 More stunning to many are the enormous sand dunes of Slowinski National Park on the Baltic Coast, some of them reaching over 45m in height.
 And in the South, the Tatra Mountains provide numerous opportunities for skiing and hiking.

 Let Fred.\ tailor-make a Krakow city break or speak to our team of specialists about how best to go about exploring Warsaw.
 Either way, Fred.\ can ensure you get the most out of your Polish holiday.

-The Polish people tend to be friendly, laid back and welcoming
+The Polish people tend to be friendly, laid back and welcoming to visitors.

 Food and drink

 Polish food is very comforting - perfect to warm you up on a cold winter's day.
 Poles take great pride in their domestic pork.
 Along with potatoes and cabbage, it makes up the core of the Polish diet.
 Bread is also a staple; especially rye bread, commonly served with many meals.

 Because many Poles are devout Catholics, fish is also widely eaten, especially on Fridays and during Lent.
 Salmon, cod, trout and carp are the most popular choices and are available year-round.
 Preserved herring, in a variety of styles, is common as an appetiser or snack.

 Numerous dishes are likely to come up on the menu when eating in Poland, but the following are the most common specialities:

 Pierogi: ubiquitous on Polish menus, these flour dumplings are the ultimate comfort food.
 Savoury fillings include meat, cabbage and mushrooms, or ground potato and cheese.
 Pierogi filled with fruit or sweet cheese is often served for dessert.